TryHackMe - BankGPT Write-Up

 🟡 Redaction & Classification Queries

-Instead of requesting sensitive data directly, the bot is prompted to:
+Instead of requesting sensitive data, the bot can be made to:

 - explain redactions or placeholders